 Pay Down High-Interest Debt

 Credit card debt can be a significant financial drain due to high interest rates.
 Use any extra funds to make larger payments on high-interest balances to save money in the long run.
+Focus on variable-rate balances first as they're costly when rates are high.

 7 secrets to pay off debt FAST!